kenjis/ci-phpunit-test/README.md

 CodeIgniter has a function `get_instance()` to get the CodeIgniter object (CodeIgniter instance or CodeIgniter super object).

 *CI PHPUnit Test* has a new function `reset_instance()` which reset the current CodeIgniter object.
-After resetting, you can create a new your Controller instance with new state.
+After resetting, you can (and must) create a new your Controller instance with new state.

-You can see how to use it in [application/tests/_ci_phpunit_test/CIPHPUnitTestCase.php](https://github.com/kenjis/ci-phpunit-test/blob/master/application/tests/_ci_phpunit_test/CIPHPUnitTestCase.php).

 ## Function/Class Reference